cmichi/unencrypted-wifi-slideshow/README.md

 # Unencrypted WiFi Slideshow

-This project aims on encouraging privacy awareness.
+This project aims on raising privacy awareness.
 It displays unencrypted traffic over wireless networks in a slideshow manner.
 Interesting content like Facebook photos, ICQ messages or Mail subjects is/should be (still a todo) prioritized.